Pursuing New Housing Opportunities

 The city’s Planning Commission approved ICCF’s Special Land Use request to convert the former Eastern Elementary School into 50 apartments.
 The current plan for this four-story building includes 50 housing units – including 8 studio apartments, 31 one-bedroom apartments, 10 two-bedroom apartments, and 1 three-bedroom unit.
 ICCF continues its work toward a funding solution for this development with the goal of creating a mixed income community for a diversity of families

 ICCF is adding 65 mixed income housing units to the Baxter and Madison neighborhoods at 501 Eastern.
 Currently three dilapidated buildings and five empty lots occupy the space.
 This new development, which includes a community room, exercise room, and kids’ room, will add vibrancy and density to a community facing an affordable housing shortage and rising rents.
-Construction will begin in fall 2018.
+Construction began in fall 2018.
 17 units are designated for formerly homeless youth.
 Bethany Christian Services will again offer supportive services to these residents.

 ICCF is now planning for the redevelopment of the former Grand Rapids Christian High School building at 415 Franklin in partnership with Madison Square Church: Ford Campus.
 The first floor will include worship and activity space for the church as well as a nonprofit office.
 The second and third floors will be repurposed as residential, providing 40 affordable apartments funded primarily through Low Income Housing Tax Credits.
 Construction is expected to begin in the summer of 2019.

-ICCF will begin construction on new affordable housing on the west side in fall 2018 to ensure low income households and families continue to have a place in this community.
+ICCF began construction on new affordable housing on the west side in fall 2018 to ensure low income households and families continue to have a place in this community.
 The five story development will have 64 units– 51 affordable units and 13 market rate units.
 Commercial bays owned and operated by Rockford Development will occupy the ground floor.
 Stockbridge residents will have access to a community room, exercise room, and kids’ room on the first floor as well.
 Estimated completion date for this project is fall 2019.